Halloween Eerie Express Ride & Fun House — Tennessee Valley Railroad Museum

 Tennessee Valley Railroad Museum Train Halloween Eerie Express

-After boarding the train, we traveled down the tracks.
+After boarding the train for the Halloween Eerie Express, we traveled down the tracks.
 The train goes farther than at Day Out with Thomas and we even went through a tunnel before arriving the Halloween Fun House.
 As we entered the Fun House, everyone gathered in for story time.
 Much to Bryson’s delight, the first story was Big Pumpkin!
 We’ve read it a lot lately and he loves that book, knows the story, so it was fun to hear it and see the images projected on the wall.
 The second story was The Little Old Lady Who Was Not Afraid of Anything and the kids stood to do the movements and get out some wiggles.
 After that, they had a costume contest and then we were free to explore the Fun House.

 Tennessee Valley Railroad Museum Halloween Eerie Express Fun House Storytelling

-The folks at the Tennessee Valley Railroad Museum went all out and did a fantastic job bringing the “fun” to the Halloween Fun House.
+The folks at the Tennessee Valley Railroad Museum went all out and did a fantastic job bringing the “fun” to the Halloween Eerie Express Fun House.
 It was perfect for younger children and I could tell they put a lot of thought and effort into making sure it was an enjoyable experience for the entire family.
 The kids sat at tables, enjoyed a few treats, colored with the provided crayons and coloring pages, then we explored.
 Hot Apple Cider was available as well as ice water.

 Tennessee Valley Railroad Museum Eerie Express Halloween Fun House Decor

-Temporary tattoos are always hit with my kids, so we each chose one- even me. :) Bryson chose a skeleton, Bella got a witch tattoo, and I am still sporting a cute jack-o-lantern.
+Temporary tattoos are always hit with my kids, so we each chose one- even me. 🙂 Bryson chose a skeleton, Bella got a witch tattoo, and I am still sporting a cute jack-o-lantern.

 Tennessee Valley Railroad Museum Halloween Fun House Temporary Tattoos